MilesLe/Baras2022/README.md

 Steps:
 1. Create a results folder to hold the predictions and weights of the models.
+2. Change the file paths to the correct path
-2. Run all the models on all forms of data appropriate.
+3. Run all the models on all forms of data appropriate.
-3. Run the "analysis" and "attention" notebooks
+4. Run the "analysis" and "attention" notebooks
-4. Run deep gene stuff
+5. Run deep gene stuff

 Note:
 - Deepgene LR and RF figures and data provided by Curtis